Frequently Asked Questions

 As part of your appointment, WIC has to gather some information about your health.
 If you have been to the doctor recently, it is helpful if you bring some of your health information with you.
 Also, if you or your child has any special dietary needs, your doctor will need to complete a special form called the medical documentation form.

-Medical Documentation for WIC Formula and Approved WIC Foods for Infants, Children and Women needs to have the medical documentation attached to it.
+NOTE: The form above (Medical Documentation for WIC Formula and Approved WIC Foods for Infants, Children and Women) needs to have the medical documentation attached to it.

-What foods can I buy with my WIC Checks?
+What benefits can I get with my WIC EBT card?

-This card lists the foods and brands that you are allowed to purchase with your WIC food checks.
-It also lists those items you are NOT allowed to purchase with your WIC food checks.
+This card lists the foods and brands that you are allowed to purchase with your WIC EBT card.
+It also lists those items you are NOT allowed to purchase with your WIC EBT card.

-Purchase only WIC approved foods as listed on the WIC Acceptable Foods Card, and only the types and amounts of food listed on the check and purchase all of the WIC foods that are listed on each check.
-Not all checks for that month have to be used at once.
+You can only purchase WIC-approved foods as listed on the WIC Acceptable Foods Card, and only the types and amounts of food listed on the WIC Shopping List.

-The following stores that are authorized to accept WIC checks: Walmart, Hannaford, Price Chopper/Market 32, Shop Rite
+The following stores that are authorized to accept WIC EBT card:

 Which local farmers markets accept WIC checks?